Sagwati122/MY-BEAUTY/README.md

 ## market research
 The target audience are people who adore make-up. and makeup is highly enaged, digitally native community that prioritizes skin- first  formulations, radical transparcy in ingredients , and multi- purpose convenience.
-AND for people who think that they can be able to afford make-up .
+AND for people who think that they can be able to afford make-up.

-image.png
+R (1).jpg